 Netflix ‘Babies’ series features psychology professor Susan Hespos

-Susan Hespos, professor of psychology in the Weinberg College of Arts and Sciences, is one of 36 world-renowned scientists featured in the upcoming Netflix docu-series “Babies,” a scientific investigation covering the epic journey that babies make from infancy to toddlerhood.
+Susan Hespos, professor of psychology in the Weinberg College of Arts and Sciences, is one of 36 world-renowned scientists featured in the Netflix docu-series “Babies,” a scientific investigation covering the epic journey that babies make from infancy to toddlerhood.
 The series examines how infants remember objects, learn new words, understand numbers and more.